Weld family: MPs for Much Wenlock

 The Welds returned several Members of Parliament for Much Wenlock where they had industrial interests, starting with George Weld, briefly replaced by his father, Sir John Weld (died 1681) and again George Weld (died 1701).
 They were second cousins of Humphrey Weld (of Lulworth) (1612–1685) MP for Christchurch.
 George Weld's successor was his son, George Weld the younger (1674–1748), another Wenlock MP.
 He was succeeded by his daughter, Elizabeth, who married Brooke Forester, a further Wenlock MP.
 Their son, George Forester succeeded to Willey and to the parliamentary seat for Much Wenlock.
 He died childless and left his estate to a cousin, Cecil Forester and thus the Weld blood line became extinguished in Shropshire.
 However, the Weld name continued by royal licence granted to Forester in 1811 as a condition of the inheritance of the Willey estate.
 Having been elected MP for Much Wenlock in 1790, a seat he held till 1820, he was subsequently raised to the Peerage of the United Kingdom as Baron Weld-Forester, of Willey Park in the County of Shropshire.
-Very distantly related to the Welds, the Weld-Foresters have continued into the new Millenium.
+Very distantly related to the Welds, the Weld-Foresters have continued into the new millennium.